 While the game mechanics are largely unchanged from the original, small improvements were made to the game mechanics and graphics.
 One such example lies in the way players can select items from their inventory, as you were entirely unable to pause the game while doing so in the original, leaving your hero exposed to enemy attacks.
 This has been rightfully adjusted since then, although eating or drinking still does take a brief moment with its accompanying animation.
 Fighting enemies differs too, as you’ll find opponents leveling up along with you as the game progresses.
 Also new to this installment is the traditional ‘Boss Rush’ feature, consisting of a marathon-style grind against the many bosses you’ve faced along the way, so stacking plenty of potion, food, and fruits is crucial to success in this mode.
 From the graphical standpoint, the art direction in this title is magnificent, the overall stage design being particularly aesthetically pleasing, especially when playing it on an HD or 4K TV.

-Grinding for recipes, coins and food remain a crucial element to the game since enemies and boss battles can be ridiculously hard to a poorly-equipped player — especially those 5★s stages.
+Grinding for recipes, coins and food remain a crucial element to the game since enemies and boss battles can be ridiculously hard for a poorly-equipped player — especially those 5★s stages.
 However, the game never ceases to be enjoyable despite the difficulties at hand.
 Wisely setting your Skill Tree can price a tremendous help in defeating hard stages as well.
 I tend to focus on Passive skills rather than Active ones since it’s easy to lose sight of your spells and skills amidst heated combat.

 Upon finishing the game, you’ll be rewarded with a Gallery section where you can view sketches and art concepts for the game, some of which are really nice and can be set as a PSN profile banner too.
 Seeing this section made me regret that I didn’t buy the Artbook available only via the Limited Edition box.